-The Separation and Distribution Agreement will also provide that several conditions must be satisfied or waived by Illumina in its sole and absolute discretion, subject to the terms of the Separation and Distribution Agreement, before the Distribution can occur.
-For further information about these conditions, see the section entitled "The Spin-Off-Conditions to the Spin-Off" beginning on page 113 of this Information Statement.
-The Illumina Board may determine the Record Date and the Distribution Date and may at any time prior to the execution of the Separation and Distribution Agreement decide to abandon or modify the Spin-Off.
+The Separation and Distribution Agreement will also provide that several conditions must be satisfied or waived by Illumina in its sole and absolute discretion before the Distribution can occur.
+For further information about these conditions, see the section entitled "The Spin-Off-Conditions to the Spin-Off" beginning on page 108 of this Information Statement.
+The Illumina Board may, in its sole and absolute discretion, determine the Record Date, the Distribution Date and the terms of the Spin-Off and may at any time prior to the completion of the Spin-Off decide to abandon or modify the Spin-Off.